yamcs/yamcs/docs/server-manual/administration/configuration.rst

 timeService(map)
     This configures the source of the "mission time".
 By default the RealtimeTimeService uses the local computer clock as the time source.
 The :javadoc:`org.yamcs.time.SimulationTimeService` can be used to simulate a mission time in the past or the future.
 If configured, the time can be controlled using the :apidoc:`HTTP API <time/set-time>`.
 The ``updateSimulationTime: true`` option on a telemetry data link can also be used to manipulate the simulation time - in this case the time will be set to be the generation time of the packet.

+dataPartitioningByTime(String)
+    One of "none", "YYYY", "YYYY/MM" or "YYYY/DOY"
+    If specified, partition the tm, pp, events, alarms, cmdhistory tables and the parameter archive by time.
+For example, specifying YYYY/MM will store the data of each month into a different RocksdDB database.
+This option is useful when the archive is expected to grow very large: the new data will not disturb the old data (otherwise RocksDB always merges new files with old ones) and data can be spread over multiple filesystems.

 Configuration Properties